Pete's Dragon (1977 film)

-Pete's Dragon is a 1977 American live-action/animated musical fantasy film directed by Don Chaffey, produced by Jerome Courtland and Ron Miller, and written by Malcolm Marmorstein.
+Pete's Dragon is a 1977 American musical fantasy film directed by Don Chaffey, produced by Jerome Courtland and Ron Miller, and written by Malcolm Marmorstein.
 Based on the unpublished short story "Pete's Dragon and the USA (Forever After)" by Seton I. Miller and S. S. Field, it stars Helen Reddy, Jim Dale, Mickey Rooney, Red Buttons, and Shelley Winters.

-The project was initially conceived in 1957 as a two-part episode of the Disneyland television series, but it was shelved until it was revived as a musical film in 1975.
+The live-action/animated project was initially conceived in 1957 as a two-part episode of the Disneyland television series, but it was shelved until it was revived as a musical film in 1975.
 The film was released on November 3, 1977, to mixed reviews from critics, though some praised the animation.

 The film received two nominations at the 50th Academy Awards, for musical scoring and original song.
 Capitol Records released a single of Reddy performing "Candle on the Water" (with a different arrangement from that in the film) that reached #27 on the Adult Contemporary charts.

 The film spawned a remake made by Walt Disney Pictures and released in 2016.

 Plot

-In Maine in the early 1900s, an orphan named Pete flees from the Gogans – a horrible and abusive farm family that had previously purchased him – with the assistance of an unseen force he calls Elliott.
+In early 1900s Maine, an orphan named Pete flees from the Gogans – an abusive farm family that previously purchased him – with the assistance of an unseen force he calls Elliott.
 They call for him to return and promise they will treat him better, while also intending to punish him severely.
-After they abandon their search, he falls asleep.
+After they abandon their search, Pete falls asleep.
 The next morning, he awakens and Elliott is revealed to be a green dragon that can turn invisible.

 Pete and Elliott visit Passamaquoddy, where the invisible Elliott's clumsiness causes Pete to be labeled a source of bad luck.
 Lampie, the lighthouse keeper, stumbles out of a tavern and encounters him.
-Elliott makes himself visible and Lampie, terrified, runs to the townspeople.
-They dismiss his claims as a drunken rant.
-In a seaside cave, Pete reprimands Elliott for causing trouble.
-As they make up, Lampie's daughter, Nora, appears, warning that Pete is not safe there because of the incoming tide.
-After realizing he is an orphan and not from the area, she offers him shelter at the lighthouse, and they bond.
-He learns the story of her fiancé, Paul, whose ship was lost at sea the year before, and promises to ask Elliott to try to locate him.
+Elliott makes himself visible and Lampie, terrified, runs to the townspeople, who dismiss his claims as a drunken rant.
+While the two take refuge in a seaside cave, Lampie's daughter Nora appears, warning that Pete is not safe there because of the incoming tide.
+Realizing he is an orphan and not from the area, she offers him shelter at the lighthouse.
+He learns the story of her fiancé, Paul, whose ship was lost at sea the year before, and promises to ask Elliott to try locating him.

-Itinerant quack Dr. Terminus and his assistant, Hoagy, win over the gullible townspeople, who are angered by their return.
-After Lampie takes Hoagy to the cave where Elliott resides to prove that he is real, their encounter with him goes awry and they flee.
+Itinerant quack Dr. Terminus and his assistant, Hoagy, win over the gullible townspeople.
 Hoagy tries to tell Dr. Terminus about Elliott, but he does not believe him.
-The next day, the local fishermen complain about the scarcity of fish, believing it's Pete's fault.
+The next day, the local fishermen complain about the scarcity of fish, believing it is Pete's fault.
 Nora says the fishing grounds shift from time to time and Pete should be welcomed into town.
 That night, Nora and Lampie argue over Lampie's claims of seeing Elliott and Nora's belief that Paul will return.